Summer can be a difficult time if your dog suffers from hay fever

 What is hay fever in dogs?

-Hay fever is an allergic reaction caused by the body’s response to grass, tree or plant pollen in the air.
+Dog hay fever is an allergic reaction caused by the body’s response to grass, tree or plant pollen in the air.
 It is common in the spring and summer and is a type of ‘atopy’ which is due to allergens, such as pollen, penetrating the skin.

-- watery eyes, which may also be itchy and irritated
+- Watery eyes, which may also be itchy and irritated

-- runny nose
+- Runny nose

-- frequent sneezing
+- Frequent sneezing

-- irritated throat
+- Irritated throat

-- a tendency to itch or bite at the skin frequently or rub their face on the floor or furniture
+- A tendency to itch or bite at the skin frequently or rub their face on the floor or furniture

-- sore or bald patches of skin due to excessive itching
+- Sore or bald patches of skin due to excessive itching

-- a rash developing on the face or paws
+- A rash developing on the face or paws

-Why do dogs develop hay fever?
+Why do dogs get hay fever?

 A dog’s body will release histamines in response to an allergen such as pollen.
 These histamines are released into the skin causing irritation and itchiness.
 Sadly it’s not just inhaled pollen that can trigger hay fever in dogs.
 The histamine response can also be induced by skin contact with pollen, for example when running through a grassy meadow.